 4. Pull-through Rate

-Pull-through rate is the percentage of loan applications you take that get approved, close, and get funded.
+A pull-through rate is the percentage of loan applications you take that get approved, close, and get funded.
 A high pull-through rate would indicate that you’ve dialed in your ideal customer profile and origination process.

-A low pull-through rate on the other hand is a warning sign that you’re spending time and money on loan applications that don’t pay off with any revenue.
+A low pull-through rate, on the other hand, is a warning sign that you’re spending time and money on loan applications that don’t pay off with any revenue.
 This could be because you’re not doing proper diligence and are submitting loan applications from potential customers that are not highly qualified.

 5. Number of Conditions per Loan